denodrivers/postgres/README.md

 ## Breaking changes

-Although `deno-postgres` is pretty stable and robust, it is a WIP, and we're still exploring the design.
+Although `deno-postgres` is reasonably stable and robust, it is a WIP, and we're still exploring the design.
 Expect some breaking changes as we reach version 1.0 and enhance the feature set.
 Please check the Releases for more info on breaking changes.
 Please reach out if there are any undocumented breaking changes.